PHYSICIST

 Icon of person Claude Cohen-Tannoudji

-Claude Cohen-Tannoudji (French pronunciation: [klod kɔɛn tanudʒi]; born 1 April 1933) is a French physicist.
+Claude Cohen-Tannoudji (French pronunciation: [klod kɔɛn tanudʒi]; born 1 April 1933) is a French physicist and researcher at the École normale supérieure in Paris.
+He is known for his experiments in laser cooling.
+He was the first to show that it is possible to cool far beyond the limit expected by sub-Doppler cooling, below the recoil temperature.
 He shared the 1997 Nobel Prize in Physics with Steven Chu and William Daniel Phillips for research in methods of laser cooling and trapping atoms.
-Currently he is still an active researcher, working at the École normale supérieure (Paris).
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Claude Cohen-Tannoudji is the 232nd most popular physicist (down from 228th in 2019), the 18th most popular biography from Algeria (up from 23rd in 2019) and the most popular Algerian Physicist.
+His biography is available in 68 different languages on Wikipedia (up from 67 in 2024).
+Claude Cohen-Tannoudji is the 232nd most popular physicist (down from 228th in 2024), the 18th most popular biography from Algeria (up from 23rd in 2019) and the most popular Algerian Physicist.

 Claude Cohen-Tannoudji is a French physicist who is most famous for his work in quantum electrodynamics.